waltgracesubmarine/Shane-Updated/README.md

 **This feature is available from 35 to ~60 mph due to a limitation with the Toyota radar**.
 It may not recognize oncoming traffic above 60 mph or so.
 To enable or disable this feature, use `opEdit` and change this parameter: `dynamic_camera_offset`.

 ---
-### Dynamic gas
-Dynamic gas aims to provide a smoother driving experience in stop and go traffic (under 20 mph) by reducing the maximum gas that can be applied based on your current velocity, the relative velocity of the lead, the acceleration of the lead, and the distance of the lead.
-This usually results in quicker and smoother acceleration from a standstill without the jerking you get in stock openpilot with comma pedal (ex. taking off from a traffic light).
-It tries to coast if the lead is just inching up, it doesn’t use maximum gas as soon as the lead inches forward.
-When you are above 20 mph, relative velocity and the current following distance in seconds is taken into consideration.

-All cars that have a comma pedal are supported!
-However to get the smoothest acceleration, I've custom tuned gas curve profiles for the following cars:

-pedal cars:
-  * 2017 Toyota Corolla (non-TSS2)
-  * Toyota RAV4 (non-TSS2)
-  * 2017 Honda Civic
-  * 2019 Honda Pilot

-non-pedal cars:
-  * None yet

-If you have a car without a pedal, or you do have one but I haven't created a profile for you yet, please let me know and we can develop one for your car to test.

----
 ### PI -> PID Controller for Long and Lat
 (long: longitudinal, speed control. lat: latitudinal, steering control)